vasilev-anri/p2p_nat_traversal_engine_v2/README.md

 [1] B. Ford, P. Srisuresh, and D. Kegel, "Peer-to-peer communication across network address translators," in Proc.
 USENIX Annual Technical Conference, 2005, pp. 179–192.

+## Acknowledgements

+My first introduction to socket programming came from Beej's Guide to Network Programming Using Internet Sockets by Brian "Beej" Hall (Revision 2.3.1, 2001).
+At the time, I was simply experimenting with system calls and building small client-server programs, long before I planned this project.
+I occasionally returned to the later edition (v3.3.2) by Brian "Beej Jorgensen" Hall as I continued learning.

+Many thanks to Brian Hall for creating such a clear and accessible resource for learning network programming.